Home

 • Sync bookmarks: Conveniently access your favorite sites no matter where you are or which device you’re using.

-Chrome is now available in Beta from Android Market, in select countries and languages for phones and tablets with Android 4.0, Ice Cream Sandwich.
+Chrome is now available in Beta from Android Market, in select countries and languages for and tablets with Android 4.0, Ice Cream Sandwich.
 We’re eager to hear your feedback.
 Finally, we look forward to working closely with the developer community to create a better web on a platform that defines mobile.

 • Add new comment